 First, when planning your garden, choose heat-resistant broccoli varieties.
 These are less likely to bolt when hot weather comes around in the summer.

-In addition, try planting your broccoli where it gets full sun (6 or more hours), but not too much sun.
-Try to plan it so that the broccoli is shaded during the hottest part of the day, which is around 3pm.
+It is worth planting your broccoli in a place where it will not be subject to extreme temperatures.
+Try to find a spot so that the broccoli is shaded during the hottest part of the day, which is early to mid afternoon.

 Other Problems With Broccoli Plants

-There are a few other problems that you may encounter with broccoli – here are a few of them, along with an explanation for why each one occurs.
+There are a few other problems that you may encounter with broccoli plants.
+Here are a few of them, along with an explanation for why each one occurs.

 Why Are My Broccoli Plants Falling Over?

-Your mature broccoli plants may fall over if they bolt due to hot weather and become very tall.
+Your mature broccoli plants may fall over if they bolt due and become very tall.
 This is especially likely after the plant flowers and goes to seed.

-Broccoli seedlings may fall over if they become “leggy”, or long and spindly, due to reaching higher for a limited light supply.
+Broccoli seedlings may fall over if they become “leggy”, or long and spindly, due to stretching as they grow to reach up higher for a limited light supply.